Installation and Configuration

 • A system user with administrative permissions (sudo) to perform installation.

-• A SELinux policy that permits binding to the ICMP service (if you are using an operating system that includes SELinux).
+• A SELinux policy that permits binding to the ICMP service, if necessary.

-Note that failure to include the appropriate SELinux policy may generate an ICMP permission error when starting OpenNMS (see SELinux and ICMP permissions).
+If you do not include the appropriate SELinux policy, Meridian may generate an ICMP permissions error when starting up (see SELinux and ICMP permissions).

 Time synchronization is a critical part of operating a monitoring system.
 Ensure you have a functional time synchronization process running with your operating system.
 If you are not familiar with this topic, the knowledgebase article Ensure time synchronization for your OpenNMS components is a good starting point.